-Type the folder’s pathname (for example, /Library/Fonts/ or ~/Pictures/), then click Go.
+Start typing the folder’s pathname (for example, /Library/Fonts/ or ~/Pictures/).

-A slash (/) at the beginning of a pathname indicates that the starting point is the top level of your computer’s folder structure.
+Type a slash (/) at the beginning of a pathname to indicate that the starting point is the top level of your computer’s folder structure.

-A slash at the end indicates that this is a path to a folder rather than a file.
+Type a slash at the end to indicate that this is a path to a folder, rather than a file.

-A tilde (~) indicates your home folder.
+Type a tilde (~) to indicate your home folder.
 Most of your personal folders, such as Documents, Music and Pictures, are in your home folder.